khdevnet/network-bandwidth/README.md

 Jitter in IP networks is the variation in the latency on a packet flow between two systems, when some packets take longer to travel from one system to the other.
 Jitter results from network congestion, timing drift and route changes.

+## Glossary
+* A TCP socket is an endpoint instance defined by an IP address and a port in the context of either a particular TCP connection or the listening state.

+* A port is a virtualisation identifier defining a service endpoint (as distinct from a service instance endpoint aka session identifier).

+* A TCP socket is not a connection, it is the endpoint of a specific connection.

+There can be concurrent connections to a service endpoint, because a connection is identified by both its local and remote endpoints, allowing traffic to be routed to a specific service instance.
+There can only be one listener socket for a given address/port combination.

 # Resources
 * [bandwidth](https://searchnetworking.techtarget.com/definition/bandwidth)